Financial aid opportunities are made available at HB Studio for artists of demonstrated talent and commitment who lack

-HB Studio makes limited scholarship funds available for students of demonstrated talent and commitment who lack the means to study.
-Scholarships are awarded based on need, a statement of goals and intent, and instructors’ recommendations.
+HB Studio makes limited scholarship funds available for artists of demonstrated talent and commitment who lack the means to study.
+HB Studio Scholarships are awarded based on need, a statement of goals and intent, and instructors’ recommendations.
 Applications for Studio class scholarships are accepted prior to each Term with deadlines and applications.

-Scholarships for The Uta Hagen Institute’s Hagen Core Training or Hagen Summer Intensive programs are awarded through a separate process and students should indicate their wish to be considered for scholarship support when applying for these programs.
+Scholarships for The Uta Hagen Institute’s Hagen Core Training or Hagen Summer Intensive programs are awarded through a separate process and you should indicate your wish to be considered for scholarship support when applying for these programs.

-In addition to general scholarships, we are pleased to offer the following select scholarships:
+In addition to general HB Studio scholarships, we are pleased to offer the following select scholarships:

-- Ann Feshbach Scholarship – Supports enrollment in a 10-week class in our Movement department for a student who has done outstanding work in theater movement
+- Ann Feshbach Scholarship – Supports enrollment in a 10-week class in our Movement department for an artist who has done outstanding work in theater movement

 - Christina Kukucka Scholarship – Supports enrollment in a 10-week Playwriting class for a promising new playwright

 - Alan Bluestone Scholarship – Supports full tuition for a promising young artist for a year of study in the Sunday Hagen Teen Intensive

 Please note that if you are awarded a scholarship, you are required to enroll in the class by the first day of the term.
 Failure to utilize your scholarship by this date may result in forfeiture.
 HB scholarships are awarded on consideration of both merit and need, and are given with the expectation that those supported will lead their fellows in discipline, attendance, and preparation, and demonstrate a full commitment to their work in class.